OsbornePro/BTPS-SecPack/docs/index.rst

 Create Monitoring and Alert Task

 Add `SQL-Query-Suspicious-Events.ps1 <https://github.com/OsbornePro/BTPS-SecPack/blob/master/WEF%20Application/SQL-Query-Suspicous-Events.ps1>`_ to ``C:\Users\Public\Documents`` which will match with the location of my XML template.
-Be sure to sign in with a trusted Code Signing Certificate (*Import Code Signing Cert Info **"Trusted Publishers"** store in* ``certmgr.msc``) in your environment to prevent it from running malicious code.
-Modify  the permissions so only administrators can modify the script.
-Have this task run on the hour.
+Be sure to sign in with a trusted Code Signing Certificate (*Import Code Signing Cert Info* **"Trusted Publishers"** *store in* ``certmgr.msc``) in your environment to prevent it from running malicious code.
+Modify  the permissions so only administrators can modify the script. **Have this task run on the hour**.

 Below is the PowerShell Command to use code signing certificate to sign a script